phpearth/docs/intro/installation.md

 # How to install PHP?
-Which version of PHP to use?

-PHP installation might not be so obvious at first.
-Included here is a quick overview of how to get PHP up and running fast.
+Use the [PHP installation wizard](https://php.earth/install) to get the installation instructions for your system.

-## PHP versions
+## Which version of PHP to use?

-Make sure to use the latest stable version **PHP 7.1**.
+Make sure to use the latest stable version **PHP 7.2**.
 Versions on some online production servers can be few versions behind the [latest PHP releases][php-downloads] because of hosting policies and backwards compatibility.
 Don't let this stop you from using the latest PHP with all its shiny new features.